liaoya/centos-docker-image/README.md

 # README

-The docker image based on CentOS (especially CentOS 8.2)
+The docker image based on CentOS (especially CentOS 8.2).
+All the image is run as normal user

 Images